phorton1/Arduino-teensyExpression/readme.md

     or useful.
 I keep these for posterities sake as they may have snippets of code I will need in the future.

-In addition, in this iteration of the github project, I have moved the fusion 360 files to a separate github project.
-The fusion files are large, and are not needed to build the INO file:

-* [fusion/](https://github.com/phorton1/Arduino-teensyExpression-fusion) - contains the STL, fusion 360 files, and notes on how to print and assemble the box

 ### Notes on Building and GitHub **DEPENDENCIES**